 The grass I want…

 An old, now somewhat disused proverb reminds us, “The grass I want does not even grow in the king’s garden!“.
 While this phrase contains a direct message, it should not inhibit the desire to live with a pet.
-Specifically, a puppy should be analysed in a modern key instead as a cue to empower the future owner.
-It is preventing the latter from giving in to ill-considered choices.
+Specifically, a puppy should be analysed in a modern key, rather than as a cue to empower the future owner.
+It prevents the latter from making ill-considered choices.

 A pet, albeit with different peculiarities and characteristics between species and genetic selections, is an excellent enrichment for one’s life.
-But at the same time, it represents a responsibility that lasts over time.
+However, it also represents a responsibility that endures over time.
 This is why all family members, albeit with different roles, ensure the puppy’s well-being.

 Information and training, the veterinary doctor as a reference

-It is obvious that future owners, even more so if they are newcomers, must at least possess basic knowledge about the pet they want to take in.
+It is evident that future owners, especially newcomers, should at least possess basic knowledge about the pet they intend to adopt.
 The dog is not a human being in miniature, as every animal species has its ethogram.
 That is the complex set of behaviours and activities the species implements.
 It characterises it and must be translated into actions and behaviours to ensure the individual specimen’s health and well-being.

 Sharing one’s life with a dog is an incredible enrichment, but it includes the willingness to devote time, effort and resources to ensure its health.
 Therefore, veterinary medical advice is essential before taking in a puppy.
 To better understand all the pet’s needs and the critical points for being a modern owner.

 The veterinary surgeon can provide a great deal of information.
 Both when one wishes to house a mixed breed and when the choice is made for specimens belonging to one or more species.
-Notions that start from the individual specificities and peculiarities, among the many examples, think of the higher incidence of certain diseases related to specific anatomical conformations (e.g. brachycephalic syndrome) or those breeds that are more at risk of orthopaedic conditions, the occurrence of which is also linked to genetics.
+Notions that start from the individual’s specificities and peculiarities, among the many examples, consider the higher incidence of certain diseases related to specific anatomical conformations (e.g., brachycephalic syndrome) or those breeds that are more at risk of orthopaedic conditions, the occurrence of which is also linked to genetics.

-It is, therefore, important that the owner does not give in to so-called trends of the moment, which periodically see certain breeds more in the limelight than others.
-When adopting mixed breeds of puppies, it should also not be forgotten that the facilities and shelters that take in these specimens also assess the potential adopter.
+It is, therefore, essential that the owner does not succumb to so-called trends of the moment, which periodically put certain breeds more in the spotlight than others.
+When adopting mixed-breed puppies, it should also not be forgotten that the facilities and shelters that take in these specimens also assess the potential adopter.

 Whatever the final choice for getting a puppy, the first veterinary visit must be early and is also the moment to address numerous issues and plan, for example, the diet, the selection of components and the educational path that must see the entire family involved in following rules to ensure the dog’s correct socialisation, both in the home and outdoor context.

 Information can be provided by your veterinary surgeon and by veterinary doctors who are experts in animal behaviour.
-In turn, the veterinarian may also recommend the advice of professionals with specific technical training to support the educational process.
-The modern responsible pet owner also becomes an integral part of the One Health system, thanks to implementing the correct behaviour and actions where the pet is at the centre, at home, and outdoors.
+In turn, the veterinarian may also recommend consulting professionals with specific technical training to support the educational process.
+The modern responsible pet owner also becomes an integral part of the One Health system, thanks to implementing the correct behaviour and actions, where the pet is at the centre, both at home and outdoors.

 Infectious diseases: a bridge between past and present

-Few people know the story of the Oberkassel find; in this German locality from an ancient burial site 14,000 years ago, the skeleton of a man and a woman, along with that of a dog with lesions attributable to distemper, emerged.
+Few people know the story of the Oberkassel find; in this German locality, from an ancient burial site 14,000 years old, the skeletons of a man and a woman, along with that of a dog with lesions attributable to distemper, emerged.

-Further investigations into the age revealed that the ancient owners had probably tried to take care of the ancestral pet.
-Today, thanks to scientific research, the primary tool for combating infectious diseases in puppies is carrying out a precise basic vaccination protocol that only the veterinary surgeon can define and implement.
-It will be up to the owner to respect all the timetables correctly for the following recalls.
+Further investigations into the age revealed that the ancient owners had likely taken care of the ancestral pet.
+Today, thanks to scientific research, the primary tool for combating infectious diseases in puppies is the implementation of a precise basic vaccination protocol, which can only be defined and implemented by a veterinary surgeon.
+It will be up to the owner to adhere to all timetables correctly for the following recalls.

 Vaccination is a medical act and should not only be considered in the executive act of inoculation.